-- 1. First, configure the sensor to accept RPCAP traffic and add packet-forwarding rules. - 3.
+- 1. First, configure the sensor to accept RPCAP traffic and add packet-forwarding rules. - 2.
+Next, download the rpcapd software for your operating system from the ExtraHop Downloads and Resources ☑ web page. - 3.
 If your environment has a firewall, open ports on your firewall for the requisite RPCAP traffic. - 4.
 Finally, install the rpcapd software on every Linux and Windows device that you want to forward traffic from.
 You must modify the configuration file (rpcapd.ini) to specify device interfaces or to direct traffic to the sensor. - 5.
-If you have an ExtraHop packetstore, you must configure it to accept RPCAP traffic \( \mathbb{Z} \), add packet-forwarding rules, and update your rpcapd.ini files to direct traffic to both sensors and packetstores.
+If you have an ExtraHop packetstore, you must configure it to accept RPCAP traffic , add packet-forwarding rules, and update your rpcapd.ini files to direct traffic to both sensors and packetstores.